ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Change controller:

-: IESG
+: IETF

 ## DAP Type Registries {#iana-codepoints}

 This document also requests creation of a new "Distributed Aggregation Protocol (DAP)" page.
 This page will contain several new registries, described in the following sections.
-All registries are administered under the Specification Required policy {{!RFC8126}}.
+All registries are administered under the Expert Review policy {{!RFC8126}}.

 ### Batch Modes Registry {#batch-mode-reg}

-A new registry will be (RFC EDITOR: change "will be" to "has been") created called "Batch Mode Identifiers" for DAP batch modes ({{batch-modes}}).
+A new registry will be (RFC EDITOR: change "will be" to "has been") created called "DAP Batch Mode Identifiers" ({{batch-modes}}).
 This registry should contain the following columns:

 Value:
 : The one-byte identifier for the batch mode